94% of the time, users focus on a website’s design to form an opinion.

 To avoid this mistake, make sure that navigational elements are clearly marked and easily accessible from all pages through a sticky navigation menu.

-G Pen — a company that offers portable vaporizers — has a visible navigation menu that displays all the key categories, making it easy for users to find what they’re looking for.
+G Pen — a company that offers portable vaporizers — has a visible navigation menu that displays all the key categories so it’s easy for users to find relevant information.

 Another plus?
 Our experts implemented a sticky navigation bar, ensuring key details are always in view as the visitor scrolls through the site.